To view "Two Very Different Houses" click here.

 Essenes are members of a reclusive Jewish Sect who were

-flourishing during the time of Jesus (2nd century BCE to 1st
+flourishing during the time of Jesus (actually for a while from

-century CE).
-Essenes were far fewer in number than the
+2nd century BCE to 1st century CE).
+Essenes were far fewer

-Pharisees and the Sadducees the two sects well
+in number than the Pharisees and the Sadducees, the two

-voluntary poverty, daily bathing, and abstinence from
+asceticism, voluntary poverty, daily bathing, and abstinence

-secular pleasures, including marriage.
+from secular pleasures, including marriage.
 Essenes

-disappeared during the Jewish Wars and some speculate
+disappeared during the Jewish-Roman Wars and speculation

 Essenes is corroborated by Flavius Josephus, Pliny the

 Elder, and Philo.
-Josephus mentions Essenes in his two
+Josephus mentions Essenes in his two main

-sects of that period.
-Pliny's Latin text Natural History
+Pliny's Latin text Natural History speaks of

-speaks of Esseni.
-Josephus and Philo have
+Esseni.
+Josephus and Philo have detailed reports of the

-detailed reports of the communal meals and religious rites
+communal meals and religious rites of the Essenes.

 The community at Qumran contained an extensive library of